jwillage/Trees/rmd/Setup/Setup.web.md

-# Setup
-Joe Willage
-March 23, 2016

 This is a first attempt at analyzing the NYC Street Tree Map data, specifically to find out which are the most tree-lined blocks.

 ```r